 Some more concrete details are provided in a document that drum historians call the Douce Manuscript.
 It’s basically a piece of paper that was found glued to the inside cover of a music book owned by museum curator Francis Douce.
 The paper (believed to written sometime in the mid to late 1600s and titled “The Grounds of beating ye drum”) has a line that reads something to the effect of “four stroaks beginning easy and ending hard (I) am half Ruffe”.
 The manuscript also mentions a “Whole Ruffe”, made up of five strokes.

 It’s anyone’s guess as to what this all actually means, but this is (ostensibly) the earliest written instance that specifically connects the ruff to a short number of strokes.
 It also mentions the particulars of ending the ruff with an accent.

-In addition, this is probably the first book to have the single drag and the double drag notated, predecessors to the modern Single Drag Tap and Double Drag Tap, respectively.
+What makes this text even more interesting is that it also has drags.
+In fact, this is probably the first book to have the single drag and the double drag notated, predecessors to the modern Single Drag Tap and Double Drag Tap, respectively.